Types of eczema

 • Cracked skin

-If you or your child has eczema, it is extremely important to learn how to properly manage and prevent the uncomfortable and sometimes painful symptoms.
+If you or your child has eczema, it is important to learn how to manage and prevent uncomfortable and sometimes painful symptoms properly.
 The first step is to determine which type of eczema you have.

 Atopic Dermatitis is the most common form of eczema and typically appears within the first six months of life.
-Normally, the condition goes away or becomes milder with time, but it is a chronic condition and may reappear as “flare-ups” throughout your life.
+Normally, the condition goes away or becomes milder with time, but it is a chronic condition and may reappear as “eczema flare-ups” throughout your life.

 Typical symptoms of atopic dermatitis are: